 Bring The Right Stuff From Home

 This is really geared for campers and those doing the Ring Road.
-However, if you bring the right products from home it can save you a buck and make your trip much more enjoyable.
+However, bringing the right products from home can save you a buck and make your trip much more enjoyable.

-- French Press/ Coffee Brewer: Cutting back on needless costs like coffee is an easy way to save a budget especially in a place like Iceland.
+- AeroPress: Cutting back on needless costs like coffee is an easy way to save a budget, especially in a place like Iceland.
 I’d also suggest picking up a bag of your favorite brew as it will be cheaper than in Iceland. (*Full disclosure: We are coffee addicts)

 - Leave the freeze-dried food at home.
-Unless you plan on doing a multi-day hike the quick cooking food is totally unnecessary.
+The quick-cooking food is unnecessary unless you plan a multi-day hike.
 I’ve seen a few people recommend bringing the stuff, don’t do it.

-- If you plan to camp or use a campervan make sure to bring a multi functional camping set.
-Although our van came with some cooking equipment it is a little limited by itself.
-It doesn’t hurt to pick up something like this this set is an awesome choice.
+- If you plan to camp or use a campervan, make sure to bring a multi-functional camping set.
+Although our van came with some cooking equipment, it is a little limited by itself.
+It doesn’t hurt to pick up something like this set is an excellent choice.

-- If you can we recommend carrying a jet boil for both campers and those in a campervan.
-While our van came with one burner having an additional burner can make life much easier.
+- If you can, we recommend carrying a jet boil for both campers and those in a campervan.
+While our van came with one burner having an additional backpacking stove can make life much more comfortable.
 Like cooking breakfast and coffee in the morning!

-Be warned gas stations are expensive in Iceland!
+Be warned, gas stations are expensive in Iceland!
 That extends beyond the whopping gas prices ($8/gallon)!
-We’ve seen a hot dog or cheeseburger meal in a gas station go for $15 a meal.
-The limited food products that they do carry are generally double the standard price in Iceland.
+We’ve seen a hot dog or cheeseburger meal in a gas station go for $15-20 a meal.
+The limited food products they carry are generally double the standard price in Iceland.
 Avoid!

-When you travel you don’t have to eat out to enjoy local food.
-One of our favorite things to do is pick specialty products in countries then cook it on our own.
-Our two favorite products we found in Iceland were skyr and smoked charr.
-Smoked charr is similar to salmon, but way better and it’s worth the high cost trust us!
+Our two favorite products we found in Iceland were skyr and smoked char.
+Smoked char is similar to salmon but way better, and it’s worth the high cost.